Sonic the Hedgehog (16-bit)/Development

 2 minutes and 6 seconds down the line and Sonic has yet to receive any points or rings.
 Also the background does not appear to be scrolling that much (if at all).

-Tectoy decided to print this on the back of the Brazillian box.
-It makes the stage look empty.
+Tectoy decided to print this version on the back of the Brazillian box.

 In France, television advertisements for Sonic the Hedgehog, aired around the time of release, show extra graphics that are not present in the retail game.
 It remains a mystery whether these were added by marketing or genuinely come from a Sonic prototype.
 Translations were also created for Portugal.